 One of the seven sons of Míl Espáine, he took part in the Milesian conquest ... more »

-I am a lake in the plain,
+I’m a lake in a plain,

-Who announces the ages of the moon?
+Who can count the ages of the moon?

 Who finds the place where the sun goes down?

 Who drives out the kine from Tethrach’s house?